Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 #4368, b.
 24 June 1828, d.
 1902

 John Elliot Hibbert was born on 24 June 1828.1 He was the son of Charles Hibbert and Jane Margaret Elliot.
-He was baptised on 24 July 1828 in St Botolphs, Aldgate, London, England, His godparents were Mr and Mrs Yellowby and Mr John Potts.1 In the census of 7 June 1841 in Christs Hospital, Newgate Street, Christchurch, London, England, he was listed as a scholar.2 In the census of 30 March 1851 at 3 Harleyford Street, Lambeth, London, England, he was listed as the son of Margaret Jane Hibbert John is described as a Commercial clerk.3 He married Eliza Carman Bannister in 1853 in Bermondsey, London, England.4,5 His wife Eliza died on before 1881.6 John was listed as the head of the family on the census of 31 March 1881 in 9 Tothill Street, Westminster, London, England, John was a hardwareman living with his three children.7 He died in 1902 in Croydon, London, England.8
+He was baptised on 24 July 1828 in St Botolphs, Aldgate, London, England, His godparents were Mr and Mrs Yellowby and Mr John Potts.1 In the census of 7 June 1841 in Christs Hospital, Newgate Street, Christchurch, London, England, he was listed as a scholar.2 In the census of 30 March 1851 at 3 Harleyford Street, Lambeth, London, England, he was listed as the son of Margaret Jane Hibbert John is described as a Commercial clerk.3 He married Eliza Carman Bannister in 1853 in Bermondsey, London, England.4,5 John was listed as head of household in the census of 2 April 1871 in 9 Totill Street, Westminster, London, England, John was an ironmonger living with his wife and children and two servants.6 His wife Eliza died on 1876 in Mile End, London, England.7,8 John was listed as the head of the family on the census of 31 March 1881 in 9 Tothill Street, Westminster, London, England, John was a hardwareman living with his three children.9 John died in 1902 in Croydon, Surrey, England.10

 Children of John Elliot Hibbert and Eliza Carman Bannister